 The rest of our mission giving is divided 40% for three home charities and 60% for three overseas on a rolling three-year programme.

-In 2017 the home charities Integrated Neurological Services, The Nehemiah Project and the BigKid Foundation each received £1,819 and the overseas charities EducAid, the Umoyo Orphan Project and Tree Aid received £2,728.
+In 2018 the home charities The Nehemiah Project, the BigKid Foundation and Home-Start Richmond each received £1,819 and the overseas charities the Umoyo Orphan Project, Tree Aid and e-NABLE Medellin received £2,728.
 These charities were proposed by members of our congregations and chosen according to the guidelines agreed by the PCC in 2013.

 In addition each year we